verrazzano/verrazzano/README.md

 * [Helidon Hello World](./examples/hello-helidon/README.md)
 * [Bob's Books](./examples/bobs-books/README.md)

+## Verrazzano Helm Chart

+The `chart` directory contains helm chart for Verrazzano that packages together the core elements that will be installed into the Verrazzano Management Cluster - micro operators, verrazzano-operator, verrazzano-monitoring-operator, etc - into a single Helm chart.

+### Chart Parameters

+See `./chart/values.yaml` for the full list of configurable parameters that can be set using `--set parameter=value` when installing the Helm chart.

 ## More Information

 More detailed [installation instructions](./install/README.md) can be found in the `install` directory.

 More detailed [uninstall instructions](./uninstall/README.md) can be found in the `uninstall` directory